eeshvardasikcm/eeshvardasikcm/README.md

 ## About Me

-I am a dedicated lifelong learner with nearly two decades of in-depth study in **Ayurveda** and the practice of **Krishna Bhakti Yoga**.
+I am a dedicated lifelong learner with nearly two decades of study in **Ayurveda** and the practice of **Krishna Bhakti Yoga**.
 This profound spiritual journey has provided me with unique perspectives on discipline, holistic systems, and well-being, which I now integrate into my approach to software development and project management.

 After a period dedicated to these spiritual explorations, I am now channeling this experience, alongside focused technical training, to develop innovative solutions.
-I learn effectively by creating new code and am committed to making steady progress on my personal and professional brand.
+I learn effectively by creating new code and am committed to making steady progress on my personal brand and my professional career.

 ---